DynamiteAI/dynamite-nsm/docs/installation/01_overview.md

 # Installation Overview

-> ⚠️DynamiteNSM will need to make changes to your system in order to function properly.
+> ⚠️ We will need to make changes to your system in order to function properly.
-> We highly recommend installing the `dynamite-nsm` package on a fresh installation of [Linux](/requirements/01_supported_operating_systems).
+> We highly recommend installing the `dynamite-nsm` package on a fresh installation of [Linux](../../requirements/01_supported_operating_systems).

+---

 > ⚠️ `root` access is needed as `dynamite` will need to be able to install and uninstall services within the
 > Dynamite stack, and perform privileged operations like user creation and `systemctl` management.